abstracter-io/atomic-release/docs/github-npm-package-strategy.md

 This strategy will:

+* Generate a changelog and store it prepend it to a file using [FileWriterCommand](./file-writer-command.md)
+* Create a Github release using [GithubCreateReleaseCommand](./github-create-release-command.md)
+* Comment on Github issues mentioned in the release commits using [GithubCreateIssueCommentsCommand](./github-create-issue-comments-command.md)
+* Bump the package.json version property to the next version using [NpmBumpPackageVersionCommand](./npm-bump-package-version-command.md)
 * Create a Git tag named after the next version using [GitTagCommand](./git-tag-command.md)
-* Switch to a temporary branch using [GitSwitchBranchCommand](./git-switch-branch-command.md)
-* Generate a changelog and store it into a file using [FileWriterCommand](./file-writer-command.md)
-* Bump the package.json version property to the next version using [NpmBumpPackageVersionCommand](./npm-bump-package-version-command.md)
-* Commit the generated changelog using [GitCommitCommand](./git-commit-command.md)
+* Commit the generated changelog & changed package.json using [GitCommitCommand](./git-commit-command.md)
-* Push changelog changes using [GitPushBranchCommand](./git-push-branch-command.md)
+* Push the commit using [GitPushBranchCommand](./git-push-branch-command.md)
-* Switch to back to the initial branch using [GitSwitchBranchCommand](./git-switch-branch-command.md)
-* Create a Github pull request to merge release changes using [GithubCreatePullRequestCommand](./github-create-pull-request-command.md)
-* Create a Github release using [GithubCreateReleaseCommand](./github-create-release-command.md)
-* Comment on Github issues mentioned in the the release commits using [GithubCreateIssueCommentsCommand](./github-create-issue-comments-command.md)
 * Publish the package to an npm registry using [NpmPublishPackageCommand](./npm-publish-package-command.md)

 ![demo](./github-npm-strategy-fail-demo.gif)

-### Options
+### Config

 Type: `object literal`